10 Reasons and Fixes to Loud PC Fans When Idle

 Computer viruses and worms can make your life a living hell.
 These malware infections don’t just slow down your computer; they can also overwork your hardware, causing irreparable damage.

 When malware infects your PC, it may take up a significant portion of the storage and other resources.
-Then, as it continues to replicate, it eats up even more space and resources.
+Then, as it replicates or continues its task, it eats up even more space and resources.

 For instance, some adware may hold the CPU hostage as they stream in pop-up ads.
 Or, some programs may force your PC to mine cryptocurrency for a hacker, triggering overheating.